agl/crlset-tools/README.markdown

     % ./crlset dump crl-set

+Revocations are grouped by the SHA-256 hash of the issuing certificate's SubjectPublicKeyInfo and listed as serial numbers.

-Or you can list only the serials issued under a given certificate:
+You can also list only the serials issued under a given certificate:

     % ./crlset dump crl-set my-ca-cert.pem